Jeffrey J. Rose

 Jeff has extensive public sector experience having spent eight years working for various members of Congress, including Congressman Jeb Bradley, Senator Bob Smith, and Congressman John E. Sununu.
 With a particular focus on transportation, natural resources and economic development, Jeff worked closely with state and local officials to bring federal support to the Granite State.

 Jeff is an active member within the community.
-He serves as president of the New Hampshire State Society, which supports New Hampshire students who are interning in the greater Washington, DC area.
+He served as president of the New Hampshire State Society, which supports New Hampshire students who are interning in the greater Washington, DC area.
 He also served as the former Chairman of the Greater Nashua Chamber of Commerce and the New Hampshire Gateway Chapter of the Red Cross.
 Jeff was a board member at Saint Joseph’s Community Services and served on the New Hampshire Economic Development Advisory Council and New Hampshire Telecommunications Advisory Board.

 He resides in Goffstown with his wife, Amy, and their daughter.